 This benefit is not available to individuals who transfer assets outright to their children as gifts.

-In conclusion, the irrevocable trust is a valuable tool that allows parents to transfer assets in a manner that will provide protection from their creditors, including the costs of long-term care, and their children's creditors (including ex-spouses) while allowing the parents to benefit from the assets comprising the trust during their lives.
-In addition, this trust provides some estate and income tax benefits for both the parents and their heirs.Please contact the Law Offices of Steven Adler for more information.
+In conclusion, an irrevocable trust is a valuable tool that allows parents to transfer assets in a manner that will provide protection from their creditors, including the costs of long-term care, and their children's creditors (including ex-spouses) while allowing the parents to benefit from the assets comprising the trust during their lives.
+In addition, this trust provides some estate and income tax benefits for both the parents and their heirs.Please contact Steven Adler for more information.
+Reach out to Adler Law by dialing (516) 740-1184 or completing an online form.